pleasedontbelong/cakephp2.2-habtm-example/README.md

 - This is a classic cakephp project, so all you need to do is to copy/clone/pull the folder to your webroot folder
 - There is a "database" folder on the root of the project.
 There you'll find a sql file and a workbench file.
 I'm using mysql for this example

+### Using docker ###

+- pull the image

+  `docker pull pleasedontbelong/cakephp_habtm_save`

+- run the container
+  `docker run -d -p 80:80 pleasedontbelong/cakephp_habtm_save`

+- the container is now running and mapped to the port 8 (so you can go to `localhost`on your browser and it should work fine.
+You can also map the container to a different port or mount the volume for tne `/code` folder if you want to modify the code

+### Live Demo ###

+You can find a [live demo here](http://cakehabtm.pabloleanomartinet.com)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/pleasedontbelong/cakephp2.2-habtm-example/trend.png)](https://bitdeli.com/free "Bitdeli Badge")